bluesky/databroker/doc/source/design_manifesto.rst

  - should implement a global registry of known ``DataBroker`` / components so that un-pickling a header does not recreate all of the db connections.
 We clearly do not have enough meta-classes.
-   The need for this goes away when
+   The need for this goes away when we move to a fully service model where the only state the brokers need to keep is a url and maybe a process-local cache.
  - how to not lose metadata back to descriptor / header when going to a table
  - should we mutate descriptors when keys are added / removed from events via filtering / broadcasting